jfo/blog/source/posts/sild-step-in-the-stream.md

 `SEEK_CUR`_, which is an enum that `fseek` interprets to mean 'the file pointer's current position.

-Naturally, the helper functions that `reaa()` uses will also have to be converted to accepting FILE pointers in a very similar way:
+Naturally, the helper functions that `read()` uses will also have to be converted to accepting FILE pointers in a very similar way:

 ```diff